GraceCovenantChurch/gcc-ucity-website/README.md

 ## About the Project

-This is the Grace Covenant Church University Website code base.
+This is the Grace Covenant Church Philadelphia Website code base.

 ### Built With